sparkfun/flux-sdk/docs/act_sysfirmware.md

 * The file is contained in the root "/" folder of the SD card
 * The filename has a ".bin" extension
 * The filename starts with a specified name ***prefix***.
 The prefix is optional and is set by the developer using this action.
-  * For example, the DataLogger IoT boards use a prefix value of "SparkFunDataLoggerIoT"
+  * For example, the DataLogger IoT boards use a prefix value of "SparkFun_DataLoggerIoT_"

 The following is an example of a firmware file list: